-On Putting Words on the Internet23 Aug 2016 tagged in memory, internet
+On Putting Words on the Internet

 Enough pixels have already been spilled on 2016, The Worst Year Ever.
-These pixels have also been thoroughly rejoined by an ostensibly different but ontologically similar set of pixels declaring that “no, the Black Death was so much worse, y’all”, which is a point but perhaps not the point.
+These pixels have also been thoroughly rejoined by an ostensibly different but ontologically similar set of pixels declaring that “no, the Black Death was so much worse, y’all,” which is a point but perhaps not the point.

 Here at the end of August in a year in which we’ve lost a number of key inspirational artists, another dozen(s) of Black lives to police killings, slogged on (here in the United States at least) with a presidential race that has brought out the worst (or at least the most callous and bitchiest) of most of us, about the only thing that we can truly say for certain is that it’s getting hotter, fast.

 But another thing we lost in 2016: the blog as a sustainable media venture.
 Back in 2013 we had a great site, The Dissolve, which had a number of blind spots, particularly around non-Anglo films and hiring women and people of color, but that was a dramatic, sophisticated level up on the press-release-and-breathless-set-photographs that define much of film criticism (or at least conversation) online.
 Until this July we had The Toast, a kind of niche site for thoughtful librarians and medievalists that we used to have a lot more of, until a kind of metrics-based homogenization swept the web.
 And until yesterday we had Gawker—good old Gawker, which maybe you hated but you can’t deny defined what it meant to write on the Internet for more than a decade.